Skip to main content

 • SMO 7: International Financial Reporting Standards

-In addition, MICPA indicates it participates in the Malaysian Institute of Accountants’ Financial Reporting Standards Implementation Committee to discuss issues related to MFRS and FRS.
-Furthermore, MICPA educates its members on MFRS by sharing information with its members, trainings, and offering technical assistance to members to facilitate proper implementation of the standards.
+In addition, MICPA participates in the Malaysian Institute of Accountants’ Financial Reporting Standards Implementation Committee, where implementation issues related to MFRS and IFRS are discussed and technical guidance is developed.

 Disclaimer